 SSA suggests an experience, not a permanent identity.
 It implies a set of feelings, not a way of life.

-We are a non-profit, peer-led, peer-support community that offers workshops, support groups, webinars and online group coaching (via Zoom, for instance) — not therapy — to other adults with similar goals.
+We are a non-profit, peer-led, peer-support community that offers workshops, support groups, webinars, and online group coaching (via Zoom) to other adults who have similar experience and goals.

-In essence, we represent the perspective and experience of the CLIENT, not the clinician.
+In other words, we represent the perspective and experience of the CLIENT, not the clinician.

 Our Own Experience As Clients

 A great many of us — not everyone, obviously, but many or maybe even most — have found this kind of counseling to be highly effective:

 It was one of the best choices I have made for my life.
 Even though I entered therapy wanting to “resolve” my homosexuality, what I really got was a shift in perspective in which I learned to love and accept myself just as I am — and that I don’t need to change to be a good person who is whole and loved.